Crêpe: Traditions

 There are a few superstitions around the preparation of crêpes for Le Jour des Crêpes.

 One example involves holding a gold coin (such as a Louis d'or) or ring in the left hand while successfully flipping a crêpe in a pan with the right hand.
-It's said to bring a person wealth in the upcoming year (other variations describe a year of good weather).
+It is said to bring a person wealth in the upcoming year (other variations describe a year of good weather).

 Another version of the tradition involves cooking a crêpe with a gold coin on top.
 Some hide the first crêpe in a drawer instead of eating it for good luck in the coming year.
 Eating and sharing crêpes with others on Candlemas is another tradition based on popes giving food to the poor every year on February 2.

-A traditional French proverb describes the tradition of eating crêpes on Candlemas: “manger des crêpes à la chandeleur apporte un an de bonheur” (eating crêpes on Candlemas brings a year of happiness).
+A traditional rhyming French proverb describes the tradition of eating crêpes on Candlemas: “manger des crêpes à la chandeleur apporte un an de bonheur” (eating crêpes on Candlemas brings a year of happiness).